The Organizing Committee invites

 proposals for poster presentations.
 The abstracts will be published in the Conference Booklet.
 All submissions MUST be

 formatted according to the style guidelines below.
 Please read through the following

 Published poster descriptions will include separate lines for Presenter, Co-Presenters and Authors.
 All presenters and co-presenters must be registered for the update portion of the conference and present for the assigned poster session.

 Authors who are not presenting the poster do not need to be registered for the conference.
 Please see the Presenter Policies linked in the "More in this section" drop down menu above.

-Presenters and co-presenters not registered by the deadline will be removed from the poster description and not included in either the conference book or conference edition of HAPS-Ed.
+Presenters and co-presenters not registered by the deadline will be removed from the poster description and not included in either the conference book.
 Example is below:

 How to Submit your Poster Presentation Abstract

 Step 1: Read the guidelines and policies.